m5kro/Terminal-Commander/README.md

 2. Clone the repo with <br> `git clone https://github.com/m5kro/Terminal-Commander`
 3. Go into the directory <br> `cd Terminal-Commander`
 4. Install the requirements <br> `python3 -m pip install -r requirements.txt`
-5. Open up Terminal-Commander with your favorite text editor.
+5. Open up Terminal-Commander.py with your favorite text editor.
 Look for 'KEY HERE' and replace it with your cohere API key.
 Remember to keep the single quotes around it.
 6. Run Terminal-Commander <br> `python3 Terminal-Commander.py`
-7. Terminal-Commander will now ask for a task, try to be as specific as possible to prevent unwanted results.
-It is recommended you read the prompt tips before starting.
+7. Terminal-Commander will now ask for a task, try to be as specific as possible to prevent unwanted results.<br> ⚠THERE IS NO CONFIRMATION BEFORE RUNNING THE COMMANDS!!!⚠<br> It is recommended you read the prompt tips before starting.
+8. You can also edit the preamble in the Python file if you feel like it.
+This will usually change how the responses are formatted.
+If you can make it better feel free to make a pull request.

 # Prompt Tips
 These will change regularly as the code gets updated.